bjornmeansbear/lectureScripts/ClimateDesigners.md

 Success also equals all designed objects signaling their sustainability in some way.
 While modernism doesn't feel particularly avant garde or ideology driven any more; once upon a time to have a sleek tea kettle was meant to really mean something!

-???

 ≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠

 ## Additional notes and thoughts

-so…

-Use solar.lowtechmagazine.com as an example?

-Curry's high water line sculptures as an example?

 Tattfoo's SOS outfit

 Ecovention Inks / color palette

-[Return to the halo?]
-Amager Bakke as an example?

 Climate Designers wants to build a community of designers working towards solving the climate crisis.